 Medicare Part B clinicians billing more than $30,000 a year in Medicare Part B allowed charges AND proving care for more than 100 Medicare Part B patients a year will be subject to MIPS.

-**NEW** CMS has published a Lookup Tool for Clinicians to Determine Participation in MIPS:
+CMS offers a lookup tool for Clinicians to determine participation in MIPS:

-To determine on-line if a provider is eligible for MIPS in 2017:
+To determine if a provider is eligible for MIPS in 2017:

 - Visit the QPP website at https://qpp.cms.gov/

 - Enter the Provider’s NPI and click the ‘Check NPI’ button

 Participation year begins 2017 and the MIPS performance score is determined using 3 weighted performance categories that will determine your composite performance score on a 0-100 point scale.
 CMS will then apply a positive, negative, or neutral payment adjustment in 2019 to each MIPS eligible clinician based on the composite performance score for 2017.